CompassLabs/eip7702/eip-7702/README.md

-# BatchCallAndSponsor
+# BatchExecute

 An educational project demonstrating account abstraction and sponsored transaction execution using EIP-7702.
 This project uses Foundry for deployment, scripting, and testing.

 ## Overview

-The `BatchCallAndSponsor` contract enables batch execution of calls by verifying signatures over a nonce and batched call data.
+The `BatchExecute` contract enables batch execution of calls by verifying signatures over a nonce and batched call data.
 It supports:
 - **Direct execution**: by the smart account itself.
 - **Sponsored execution**: via an off-chain signature (by a sponsor).